This document is the scientific review of the biology, status, and future outlook for…

 About the Species

 Hector’s dolphin is one of the world’s smallest dolphins and is found only in the coastal waters of New Zealand.
 Two subspecies of Hector’s dolphins have been formally recognized based on multiple morphological distinctions and genetic evidence of reproductive isolation.
-One subspecies, C. hectori hectori, with the common name of Hector's dolphin, occurs in the waters around the South Island of New Zealand.
-The other subspecies, C. hectori maui, commonly referred to as the Māui dolphin (or Maui’s dolphin), occurs only in waters off the west coast of the North Island of New Zealand.
+One subspecies with the common name of Hector's dolphin occurs in the waters around the South Island of New Zealand.
+The other subspecies known as the Māui dolphin, or Maui’s dolphin, occurs only in waters off the west coast of the North Island of New Zealand.
 Substantial declines in this species have been detected for most populations, mainly as a result of bycatch in gillnets.
-In 2013, NOAA Fisheries was petitioned to list Hector’s dolphins under the ESA.
-Following a status review (pdf, 90 pages) of both subspecies, NOAA Fisheries listed the Māui dolphin subspecies as endangered and the Hector’s dolphin subspecies as threatened under the ESA in 2017.
+In 2017, NOAA Fisheries listed the Māui dolphin subspecies as endangered and the Hector’s dolphin subspecies as threatened under the Endangered Species Act.